ClemBotProject/ClemBot/ClemBot.Docs/docs/intro.md

 # Introduction

-Hello there and welcome to **ClemBot**!
+Hello there, and welcome to **ClemBot**!
 ClemBot is a modular and configurable Discord bot for all of your server needs.
 For a complete list of all ClemBot commands run the !help command in a server that ClemBot is in.

 ## Getting Started